St Mary's Church is a medieval building, largely unspoilt by Victorian renovation, standing upon a hill overlooking the river Kennet.

 Deanery and diocese

-The joint benefices fall within the deanery of Newbury, which in turn comes under the suffragan bishop of Reading.
+Details of the Walbury Beacon benefice can be seen on www.walburybeaconbenefice.org.uk.
+The benefice falls within the deanery of Newbury, which in turn comes under the suffragan bishop of Reading.

-Overall, the church in Hamstead Marshall is administered by the diocese of Oxford.
+Overall, the church in Hamstead Marshall has been administered by the diocese of Oxford.
 (In 1836 this arrangement replaced the historic affiliation of Hamstead Marshall with the diocese of Salisbury.)

 For more information on the diocese of Oxford, which also covers Oxfordshire and Buckinghamshire, see the diocesan website.